MihawkHu/SJTU_OJ/README.md

-Here are codes for sjtu online judge.
+Here are some codes for sjtu online judge.